t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 </A>

-This is a description for Delphi newbies of how to compile the DoxBox Explorer GUI.
+This is a description for Delphi newbies of how to compile the LibreCrypt Explorer GUI.

 To build the GUI, the following software is required: